The Complex History of the Westside: From 1838 to Today

 James A. Henry Building Renovated for Community Use

-The building features classrooms, community rooms, and other spaces for public engagement.
+The James A. Henry building features classrooms, community rooms, and other spaces for public engagement.
+(As part of the One Westside plan, this building is currently being renovated into the James A Henry Hub.)

 • Blue Cross Blue Shield Complex is Completed